mrafiisaansori/mrafiisaansori/README.md

 </div>

 <div align="center">
-<sub>⚡ Terbuka untuk kolaborasi dan peluang baru di bidang enterprise system & software engineering.</sub>
+<sub>⚡ Open to collaboration and new opportunities in enterprise systems & software engineering.</sub>
 </div>